MobilePayDev/MobilePayDev.github.io/docs/app-payments/webhooks.md

 ## Best practices for using webhooks

-Review these best practices to ensure your webhooks remain secure and function seamlessly with your integration.
+Review these best practices ensuring your webhooks remain secure and function seamlessly with your integration.

 ### Event types